openstack/placement/doc/source/upgrade/to-stein.rst

-   If your controller host (the one where you have been editing ``/etc/placement/placement.conf``) and database host are not the same, and you've run the migration script on the database host, the final step in the process will fail.
+   If your controller host (the one where you have been editing ``/etc/placement/placement.conf``) and database host are not the same, and you have run the migration script on the database host, the final step in the process will fail.
 This step stamps the database with an initial version (the hash of the first alembic_ migration) so that future migrations will work properly.
 From the controller host, you may do it manually with: